spotless-developer/japanesekeyboardV1/Readme.txt

 This Autohotkey script will convert your numpad into a japanese mobile-styled (flick input) keyboard.
 The mobile keyboard I've imitated is from my own android phone.

 This script requires AutoHotkey v1.1+.
-Download it from https://www.autohotkey.com/download/ahk-install.exe
+Download it from https://www.autohotkey.com/download/ahk-install.exe Autohotkey is sadly only available on windows.
+In the future I would like to make a version which also works on Linux and Mac.

 I suggest pairing this script with Google Japanese Input to write kanji as well.
 Download that from https://tools.google.com/dlpage/japaneseinput/eula.html?platform=win